trisberg/demo-spring-xd-pivotal-hd/README.md

 *This is a Spring XD "twittersearch | transform | hdfs" stream.*

-In order to query the Twitter data with an HAWQ external table we need to provide the Twitter data in a tab-delimited format with one line per tweet.
-The easiest way to do that is to provide a transformer script.
+In order to query the Twitter data with an HAWQ external table we need to provide the Twitter data in a tab-delimited format with one line per row.
+For this demo we will be querying the hash tags so we will create one line per hash tag, so data will be de-normalized since tweets with multiple hash tags will have additional rows.
-We have written one in Groovy that can be viewed or downloaded here:
+The easiest way to do this reformatting is is to provide a transformer script.We have written one in Groovy that can be viewed or downloaded here:
 [tweets-delim.groovy](https://raw.github.com/trisberg/demo-spring-xd-pivotal-hd/master/modules/processor/scripts/tweets-delim.groovy)

 To use this script in our XD stream we need to copy it to the Spring XD `modules/processor/scripts` directory.
 We can do that